nguyensjsu/fa21-202-pied-piper/individual/siddhant/README.md

 ## 11/17/2021

 ### What was done?
+- Created the Settings Screen as a new Actor class in Greenfoot, for now it just has a placeholder image.
+- Added navigation from Start Screen to Settings Screen (by pressing 'S' on the keyboard) and back again to the Start Screen (by pressing 'esc on the keyboard).
+- John created the Boss Level, right now he has just replicated the boss level and will later add more difficult UFO patterns to it.
+- Roger created the display for player using Observer design pattern.
+- Having the Feedback XP core value, I ensured the code review was done correctly and encouraged everyone to provide feedbak on each other's work.

 ### What is planned for next meet?
+- I plan to add a slider/buttons for the Settings Screen to adjust background music and sound effects.

 ### Was there any block?
+- Feedback from Faizali and Hashmita was not possible since they were not present in the project sync meet.

 ---

 ## 11/20/2021

 ### What was done?
+- I Incorporated buttons on the settings screen, created a Label class which inherits Actor class so that I could take advantage of the onClick method of the Actor.
+- Implemented Command design patterns to implement different functionalities of the buttons on the Settings Screen.
+- I Added Labels on the Settings Screen to display the current volume level of the background music and sound effects.
+- John added a Debugger Display on the screen using observer pattern.
+- Roger fixed the bugs with negative Lives being displayed.
+- Faiz mentioned about his work about the Leaderboard Screen (couldn't review the code).
+- Hashmita hasn't updated about her work yet.

 ### What is planned for next meet?
+- I will start working on a new task (Finish Screen).
+- Roger will star a new task (Display Player Score).
+- John will be continuing work on the Boss Level.

 ### Was there any block?
+- Couldn't implement a slider for adjusting volume, it was taking a lot of time and couldn't find good resources on how to implement a slider in greenfoot on the internet.

 ---

 ## 11/24/2021

 ### What was done?
+- I created the Finish Screen (this screen is displayed when the player finishes all the levels of the game).
+- Also created a placeholder for the Leaderboard Screen (placeholder will be replaced when Faizali's code is integrated to greenfoot).
+- Faizali provided working code for the Leaderboard Screen, though it was a console application code and needs to be integrated to greenfoot such that it displays the Leaderboard on the screen.
+- John introduced a mega UFO on the boss level.
+- Roger implemented the Player Score display using observer pattern.

 ### What is planned for next meet?
+- I will start working on the Player alias input (Transition Screen) and creating a Leaderboard HashMap (having player alias and score).

 ### Was there any block?
+- The finish screen created a bug which caused the game to restart automatically on the Leaderboard screen and causing negative lives and random generation of UFOs on the screen.

 ---

 ## 11/29/2021

 ### What was done?
+- I finished integrating Faizali's Leaderboard Screen code to the greenfoor project.
+- I also finished the Transition Screen (user can now input their player alias), it also displays alias name and score on the screen before Leaderboard Screen.
+- John updated the ReadMe, added UML diagrams and architecture diagram to the repo's ReadMe.
+- Roger worked on the burndown chart and started working on the user story video.

 ### What is planned for next meet?
+- Roger has to complete the User Story video.
+- I have to fix bugs causing restart of game on leaderboard screen and cauisng negative lives.
+(These were the major bugs found, we will focus on this more and minor bugs are ignored for now)

 ### Was there any block?
+- N/A

 ---